openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

 **Regular members** Regular members have the roles and responsibilities as outlined below.
 In any case where it is not specified that a role or responsibility applies to a Voting member, then a Regular member is implied.
-Any member of one of the projects under the foundation may request to become a regular member by opening a PR to add themselves to the list of regular members.
+Anyone who has been a member of one of the projects under the foundation for at least 3 months may request to become a regular member by opening a PR to add themselves to the list of regular members.
 Regular members remain for as long as they are active within the work of the CPC.
 Regular members who have not been active in GitHub, participated in meetings, or other work of the CPC for 3 months may be removed from the list of Regular members.
-In addition, a Regular CPC member can be removed by by voluntary resignation, or by a standard CPC motion.
+In addition, a Regular CPC member can be removed by voluntary resignation, or by a standard CPC motion.

 **Voting members** Voting members have the roles and responsibilities as outlined below.
 Voting members are selected as follows:

-* Each top level project many nominate 2 member through a process of their choosing.
+* Each top level project may nominate 2 member through a process of their choosing.
 Once nominated the member must be ratified by the board before becoming a Voting member.

-* 2 Voting member may be nominated by the projects excluding the top level projects.
-If a vote is required amoung candidates nominated by different projects, each of the non-top level projects will have 2 votes (one for each position).
+* 2 Voting members may be nominated by the non top-level projects.
+If a vote is required among candidates nominated by different projects, each of the non-top level projects will have 2 votes (one for each position).

 * 2 Voting members may be nominated by the Regular members.
 Once nominated these members must be ratified by the board before